The-Scripters-Guild/ForgeWiki/forge/spawning/spawn-influence/spawn-volumes.md

 * **Affects Initial Spawns:** Off

 {% hint style="info" %}
 Using the "Neutral" team setting ensures that weight applies to any player spawning on those points.
-This is important in modes like Slayer, where respawn points can flip between teams.
+This is important in modes like Slayer, where the team spawn areas can flip.
 {% endhint %}

 ### Preventing Enemy Side Spawning